SHnice/MentoriaPakistan/README.md

-A flask app for my friend's Mentoria organization
+A flask app for Mentoria organization